modelica/Modelica-FMI/README.md

 to import an FMU directly.

-In Dymola you can open the import dialog by opening the `FMI` package and selecting `Simulation > Commands > Import FMU...`.
+In Dymola you can open the import dialog by selecting `Tools > FMU Import > Import FMU...`.

 After the import you have to reload the package.